|

 usually feed at night but some are active on day time.
 When rest, they hiding

-under bark or leaf.
+under barks or leaves

-The ANTHELIDAE caterpillars are easy to rear.
+caterpillars are easy to rear.
 Just feed them with the

 plants on which you find them, some may need a humid atmosphere when they become